alesgenova/pbcpy/README.md

 - `integral` : returns the integral of the field.
 - `get_3dinterpolation` : Interpolates the data to a different grid (returns a new `DirectField` object).
 3rd order spline interpolation.
 - `get_cut(r0, [r1], [r2], [origin], [center], [nr])` : Get 1D/2D/3D cuts of the scalar field, by providing arbitraty vectors and an origin/center.
-- `fft` : Calculates the Fouries transform of self, and returns an instance of `ReciprocalField`, which contains the appropriate `ReciprocalGrid`
+- `fft` : Calculates the Fourier transform of self, and returns an instance of `ReciprocalField`, which contains the appropriate `ReciprocalGrid`

 ```python
 # Integrate the field over the whole grid